Arseny Semionov: Leningrad Theme

 In 1950–1960, the cityscape invariably occupied a prominent place in the work of Semionov.
-Some of them, such as «Spring Day» (1959), which depicts the perspective of one of the most beautiful streets of Leningrad, belongs to the best cityscapes created by Arseny Semionov in this genre at the turn of the 1950s and 1960s.
+Some of them, such as Spring Day (1959), which depicts the perspective of one of the most beautiful streets of Leningrad, belongs to the best cityscapes created by Arseny Semionov in this genre at the turn of the 1950s and 1960s.

-Among the works he created in this genre should be called «Spring City Landscape» and «Spring on the outskirts of Leningrad» (both 1956), «Narva Gate in Leningrad», «Marti Shipyards in Leningrad», «On the Neva River Embankment» (all 1957), «Boat Station at the Fontanka River» (1958), «Nevsky Prospekt», «Flower Market» (all 1959), «Fontanka River» and «Factory Motive» (both 1960), «St Isaac's Square in Leningrad», «Okhtinsky Bridge», «The University Embankment», «At the Kirov Prospekt» (all 1961), «The Neva River Embankment» (1962), «Spring on the Neva River» (1963), «Construction Zanevsky Bridge at the Neva River», «The Leningrad.
-View at the University Embankment», «The Leningrad Factory Theme», «Alexanrovsky Park in Leningrad» (all 1964), «Leningrad in Winter» (1965), and much others.
+Among the works he created in this genre should be called Spring City Landscape and Spring on the outskirts of Leningrad (both 1956), Narva Gate in Leningrad, Marti Shipyards in Leningrad, On the Neva River Embankment (all 1957), Boat Station at the Fontanka River (1958), Nevsky Prospekt, Flower Market (all 1959), Fontanka River and Factory Motive (both 1960), St Isaac's Square in Leningrad, Okhtinsky Bridge, The University Embankment, At the Kirov Prospekt (all 1961), The Neva River Embankment (1962), Spring on the Neva River (1963), Construction Zanevsky Bridge at the Neva River, The Leningrad.
+View at the University Embankment, The Leningrad Factory Theme, Alexanrovsky Park in Leningrad (all 1964), Leningrad in Winter (1965), and much others.

 Old Russian Towns

 A special impact on the work of Semionov had a trips to the ancient Russian cities Pskov, Staritsa, Izborsk, Torzhok, Suzdal, Staraya Ladoga, Kostroma and work there.
 Having first discovered Pskov and Staraya Ladoga in the late 1950s, Semionov devoted many years to this topic.
 As an artist, he was attracted by living history, ancient architecture and a special way of life, organically combined with the surrounding nature.
 According to his works of this cycle, one can trace how his individual style has changed in 1960s in the direction of enhancing the decorativeness of painting and the sophistication of color.
-An example of these changes is the painting «Old Ladoga» (1964), in which the artist convincingly demonstrated a new understanding of color.
+An example of these changes is the painting Old Ladoga (1964), in which the artist convincingly demonstrated a new understanding of color.

-Among the works painted by him from the life during numerous trips to ancient Russian cities, it should be noted «Pskov Cathedral», «Pskov.
-Blue Gate», «A Little Bridge in Pskov» (all 1958), «Landscape with a River», «Pskov Ancient Town» (both 1960), «Old Ladoga.
-Winter Landscape», «Old Ladoga.
-The Village Council» (both 1961), «Fisherman moorage in New Ladoga», «New Ladoga in Holiday» (both 1962), «Fisherman's village», «Old Ladoga.
-View at the Volkhov River», «Pskov Cremlin» (all 1963),«Old Ladoga Town» (1964), «Old Ladoga» (1965), «St Sophia Cathedral in Novgorod the Great» (1966), «Suzdal.
-View of the Kremlin», «Suzdal.
-A Monuments of Architecture» (both 1968), «Torzhok city» (1969), «View of Suzdal», «View at the Cathedrals in Torzhok», «Street in Torzhok» (all 1971), and others.
+Among the works painted by him from the life during numerous trips to ancient Russian cities, are Pskov Cathedral, Pskov.
+Blue Gate, A Little Bridge in Pskov (all 1958), Landscape with a River, Pskov Ancient Town (both 1960), Old Ladoga.
+Winter Landscape, Old Ladoga.
+The Village Council (both 1961), Fisherman moorage in New Ladoga, New Ladoga in Holiday (both 1962), Fisherman's village, Old Ladoga.
+View at the Volkhov River, Pskov Cremlin (all 1963),Old Ladoga Town (1964), Old Ladoga (1965), St Sophia Cathedral in Novgorod the Great (1966), Suzdal.
+View of the Kremlin, Suzdal.
+A Monuments of Architecture (both 1968), Torzhok city (1969), View of Suzdal, View at the Cathedrals in Torzhok, Street in Torzhok (all 1971), and others.